Thurston Moore to headline London's Grand Day Out 2021

-Thurston Moore has been announced the headliner for Rockaway Beach’s Grand Day Out – see the full line-up below.
+Thurston Moore has been announced as the headliner for Rockaway Beach’s Grand Day Out – see the full line-up below.

 - READ MORE: Thurston Moore on “killer” new music and the “high order nihilism” of Boris Johnson and Donald Trump